Assistive products, such as kitchen appliances, can make it easier to cook, prepare food, and clean up after.

 Choosing the right kitchen appliances can feel overwhelming.
 There are so many options.
 However, it’s important to choose an assistive product that can do everything you want it to do.
 You can make your life easier by finding the right tools for you.

-If you're generally finding it difficult to prepare food – these products might help you out:
+If you're finding it difficult to prepare food, these products might help you out:

-Bottle, can, and jar openers: You can find a range of adaptive bottle, can, or jar openers that are designed to help provide independence in the kitchen.
-One touch automatic openers simplify this task even further, requiring minimal effort and reducing strain on the hands.
+You can find a range of adaptive bottle, can, or jar openers designed to help provide independence in the kitchen.
+One touch automatic openers simplify this task even further.
+They need minimal effort and reduce strain on the hands.

-Kettle tippers: Kettle tippers and tipping kettles aid in safely pouring hot water without the need to lift heavy kettles, reducing the risk of spills and burns.
+Kettle tippers and tipping kettles aid in safely pouring hot water without the need to lift heavy kettles.
+This reduces risk of spills and burns.

-Adaptive peelers and electric peelers: Have an ergonomic design to help reduce pain and effort when peeling fruit and vegetables.
+Adaptive peelers and electric peelers are designed to reduce pain and effort when peeling fruit and vegetables.

-Adaptive cutting boards: Designed with features like non-slip bases and stabilising elements to assist with one-handed food preparation.
+Adaptive cutting boards are designed with features like non-slip bases and stabilising elements.
+Some types can assist one-handed food preparation.

-Ergonomic utensils: Adaptive cutlery, saucepans, and other tools and utensils with larger, padded handles alleviate pressure on joints, making tasks like stirring and flipping easier if you have arthritis.
+Ergonomic cutlery, saucepans, and other tools and utensils with larger, padded handles reduce pressure on joints.
+This makes tasks like stirring and flipping easier if you have arthritis.
 Non-slip products like scoop plates can help you avoid spills.

 There are many products that can make cooking easier if you: